CHRISTMAS POEMS

 For a sausage that flies,

-For a bottom that talks,
+For toothpaste that talks,

 For an active volcano that does funny walks,